 Different countries have different regulations with regard to how far their territory extends.
 Canadian territory includes 12 miles of ocean from its shore, and all Canadian laws apply when you enter this water space.
-Serious offenses and those that carry a sentence longer than 10 years will prevent entry into Canada.
+Serious offences and those that carry a sentence longer than 10 years will prevent entry into Canada.
 There are, however, some cases that allow you to work around these laws.
 Remember, even if you do manage to board the cruise ship, you could be forced to make an early return home should your paperwork not be in order.
 This trip home will also be at your expense which is why it’s so important to ensure that you are not faced with this expensive inconvenience.

-Another important tip to remember is to always have professionals assist you with waivers and pardons.
-The process can be complex and confusing without the proper expert assistance.
+Another important tip to remember is to always have professionals assist you with pardons and waivers.
+The process can be complex and confusing without proper expert assistance.
 Fortunately, our team specializes in these services, and we are always happy to help and offer the advice you need to make the difference that can change your life.
-Remember, pardons and waivers are not just about enjoying a holiday from time to time.
-It’s also about giving yourself another chance to make the most of your life.
+Remember, pardons and US entry waiver are not just about enjoying a holiday from time to time, it’s also about giving yourself another chance to make the most of your life.
 Contact us on 1 (800) 543-2137 for reputable Canadian pardon and waiver services.Social tagging: canada pardons and cruising